Skip to main content

 General Settings

 In General Settings, you can upload your company logo and fill out your company’s contact information.
-This information will show up on your web proposals and web itineraries.
-If you leave a field empty, it will not show up on the web proposal/itinerary.
+This information will show up on your public Journeys.
+If you leave a field empty, it will not show up on the public Journey.

 1